Hidden mouth signs of FMF in kids revealed

 Summary

-This study will check 359 Egyptian children aged 6 to 15 who have Familial Mediterranean Fever (FMF) for mouth problems like ulcers, enamel defects, and a high-arched palate.
-Researchers will do a simple mouth exam and review medical records to see how common these issues are.
-The goal is to better understand FMF's effects on oral health, not to test a new treatment.
+This study will check 359 Egyptian children aged 6 to 15 with Familial Mediterranean Fever for mouth problems like ulcers, enamel defects, and high-arched palate.
+Researchers will do a dental exam and review medical records.
+The goal is to find out how common these oral issues are in these patients.

 Get updates